 Tip 1.
 Change your door lock

-Majority of sliding doors use a different door lock to that of a front door.
+The majority of sliding doors use a different door lock to that of a front door.
 Patio door locks use a latch to lock.
 The lock operates via a thumb-turn or with a key So, what should you look for?
 Check the latch clicks easily and quickly into place.
 You shouldn’t have to jiggle the door to get the latch in.
 Also, check that the handle itself isn’t sitting loose on the door.
 If it doesn’t have a key lock feature or you struggle to get the key in to lock, then it's time to change it.
 Lastly, you should also use the key every time you leave the house.

 Tip 2.
 Add a sliding door bolt

 Adding a sliding door bolt stops intruders from the ability to remove the sliding door off of its tracks.
 Thus it gives you peace of mind for that extra bit of security.
 This lock mounts to the bottom/top side of the sliding door and the bolt slides into a hole drilled into the track.
 Thereby, stopping the door from moving.
 These sliding door bolts also provide you with the added bonus of being a keyed lock.
-This comes in handy when you go away for the night or two or to stop young children from going outside when it’s too dark.
+This comes in handy when you go away for a night or two or to stop young children from going outside when it’s too dark.

 Tip 3: Strengthen the glass